 From this point onwards, a growing team of specialists and investors were gathered to help turn Sugru into a real thing.
 Although, with factors like the recession and lack of funding, Sugru developments were slow and Jane hit a low point.

-1st December 2009 (The day Jane’s world changed) – Jane and her team had sent out packs of Sugru to various journalists to try out.
+On the 1st December 2009 (the day Jane’s world changed), Jane and her team had sent out packs of Sugru to various journalists to try out.
 However, only one journalist responded.
 But, he gave it a 10/10 review on one of the UK’s most popular news websites!
 From this moment, things started to change.
 The first 1000 packs of Sugru sold out in 6 hours.

 Where is Sugru Today?

 Users have been sharing their fixes online since Sugru’s initial launch back in 2010, and currently, to this day, there are Sugru users in over 176 countries around the world.